Creative Writing BA (Hons) module details

-Essay, 50%: You will write a 2500 word essay interpreting theatre and performance texts using primary and secondary courses to construct a coherent argument in response to one of number of essay questions.
+Essay, 50%: You will write an essay interpreting theatre and performance texts using primary and secondary courses to construct a coherent argument in response to one of number of essay questions.

 Group performance, 50%: You will create a 30 minute group performance of one or more scenes from one of the plays studied.

 Education route - Cultural and Technological Transformations in Education

 This module explores how technology has impacted education and learning.
 We will consider key cultural changes, for example, that we now live in the ‘digital age and how technological change has impacted on notions of children’s and young people’s media literacy, e-learning, e-safety and social networking.
 Many students do not have access to technology and you will consider the inequalities this perpetuates, as well as how technologies can create a more inclusive form of education for neurodiverse students and students with disabilities.
 You will also consider how technology can create empowering learning opportunities, through gaming, podcasting, wikis and virtual world platforms for all students.